Shape Up With a No-Gym and No-Excuses Workout

 Ready to get started?
 These routines can ease almost anyone into walking (check with your doctor to make sure fitness walking is right for you).

 - Burn calories at home The easiest way to start walking is with a 10-minute walk-in-place.
-Listen to some upbeat, inspiring music—like "You Belong With Me" by Taylor Swift or "Vertigo" by U2—and walk in place to the beat for 10 minutes.
+Listen to some upbeat, inspiring music and walk in place to the beat for 10 minutes.
 Mix it up with side-steps, knee-raises and gentle kicks to raise your heart rate.
 Then start pumping those arms at about waist height and touching your knees during knee-raises.
 Slow down to cool off for the last minute or two.

 - Grab a mile at the mall This is a great walk for early morning, when the mall is still relatively empty.
 Instead of shopping or snacking, walk at a brisk pace for 15 minutes—that's about one mile.
 (If you wear a pedometer you'll know you've reached the mile mark when you take your 2,000th step!)